San Marcos Academy

 - The school is accredited by the Southern Association of Colleges and Schools and the Accreditation Committee of the Texas Association of Baptist Schools and is recognized by the Texas Education Agency.

-- Structure, discipline and nurturing supervision, including required study halls, are provided in the girls and boys dormitories.
+- Structure, discipline and nurturing supervision, including required study halls, are provided in the dormitories.

 - Ninety-five percent or more of our graduates move immediately into post-secondary education at schools throughout the country.